jordanpapaditsas/rps-royale/README.md

    cd rock-paper-scissors-app
    ```
 3. After navigating to the project's folder, you can run the application by opening the index.html file
-in your preferred web browser.
+in your preferred web browser

 ## Plans
 - Create a responsive UI